 Today brings Tully’s Coffee Barista’s Latte.
 For whatever reason, I was thinking of a Starbucks drink full of sugar and cream.
 Not the case at all.
 This is espresso and some kind of creamer.
 Smoother than a straight up black coffee and with a muted bitterness.
 I just need to adjust my expectation for this drink.
 I’d get again instead of a coffee.

 Today featured a double hit.
 Sure, I was fatigued by the constant on-the-go.
 But really, the opportunity and experience of trying a new drink couldn’t go unpassed.
-The first drink was more for thirst purposes, but I think I found my favorite canned drink in this maroon can.
-The Georgia European is slightly sweetened and […]

 Upon arrival to Hiroshima, I didn’t immediately comprehend the sea of red I saw.
 All around the train station, people were wearing red for the hometown baseball team, the Hiroshima Toyo Carp.
-In the midst of the season in first place of the Central League, the fans were in full force wearing jerseys, hats, shirts […]

 While I’m thankful that there are many coin laundry services available in Japan, especially nearby our hotel in Kyoto, be warned that your clothes may shrink.
 That’s what happened to my pants.
 There can be no other reason why my pants have gotten tighter during this trip.
 That’s my story, and I’m sticking with it. 😉

 I guess I forgot to take a picture of my canned coffee drink of the day, so I snapped a pick of Beans & Roasters Cold Brew in the store.